justrealmilk/braytech.org-translations/README.md

     ![pull](https://i.ibb.co/Tq5kmXh/2021-01-25-04-54-22.png)

-17. All the settings we did are handled by VS Code and stored in project folder.
-So you do not have to repeat them every time you open Vs Code.
+17. All the settings we did are handled by VS Code and stored in the project folder.
+So you do not have to repeat them every time you open VS Code.

 #### Update your repo with last files from parent repo